Magento Alternatives: The Complete List For 2020

 So if you decide to move forward with one of these open source shopping cart platforms, create a list of Magento features you use and check if they are available out of the box or through a paid extension.

-Unlike the other Magento Community alternatives, X-Cart does not position itself as a free eCommerce platform, and the paid license starts from $495.
-Oh my!
-But calculate the cost of , say, all the WooCommerce extensions you will need to buy ($79 – $99 each) in order to build an analogue of your current Magento CE-based eCommerce webstore project, and the cost of X-Cart Business edition will look so much more competitive and cost-effective.
+Unlike the other Magento Community alternatives, X-Cart does not position itself as a free eCommerce platform.
+Calculate the cost of, say, all the WooCommerce extensions you will need to buy ($79 – $99 each) in order to build an analog of your current Magento CE-based eCommerce web store project, and the cost of X-Cart will look so much more competitive and cost-effective.

 Below are only a few extensions, that cost you extra in WooCommerce. $1086 is the annual cost for the package of selected extensions